Airbnb Phone Screen Interview: What Gets Tested and How to Pass It

 Stage 1: The Recruiter Call (30 minutes)

-This is a structured 30-minute filter, not a warmup chat.
+A structured 30-minute filter, not a warmup chat.
 The recruiter checks three things: your background fits the role, you can explain why Airbnb specifically, and you won't be difficult to work with.
+Expect a high-level work history walk, one or two behavioral questions on ambiguity or collaboration, and a logistics check on timeline and location.

 Stage 2: The Technical Screen (45 to 60 minutes)